The best waterfalls in Cameron Highlands are especially nice in the rainy season. They have a few cascades and cool rock pools at the bottom.

 The entry price is RM5 per person per day.
 Since there are no food stalls or restaurants here, pack your own snacks to stave away hung pangs.

 Lubuk Timah Fall is a hidden gem with lush greenery and relaxing water features that you might not want to miss.

 5. Lata Kinjang Waterfall

-Sang Kelembai is believed to possess the power to petrify living things and even transform them into stone!
+Some believe that Sang Kelembai possessed the power to petrify living things.
+And transform them into stone!

-Somewhere along the North-South Expressway* is a scenic hiking trail through the jungle that will lead you to the fall.
+Somewhere along the North-South Expressway* is a scenic hiking trail through the jungle that leads to the fall.

 There’s also a suspension bridge at the upper tier of the waterfall that’s worth exploring.
-While the hike to the bridge may test your endurance, it’s worth every ounce of sweat for the view from the bridge is simply breathtaking!
+The hike to the bridge will test your endurance.

 Upon entry, there is a minimal entrance fee of RM2 per Malaysian adult and RM1 for children below 18.

 If you’re planning a trip to Cameron Highlands, pull up at any one of these best waterfalls in Cameron Highlands.